petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

 | View              | View the web content article.                                                              |
 | Add Discussion    | Comment on the web content article.                                                        |

-On the left, you can see all permissions and users displayed when modifying your permissions. {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA126+` On the right, a simplified view showing the most common roles displayed when creating an article.
+On the left, appear all permissions and users displayed when modifying your permissions. {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA126+` On the right is a simplified view showing the most common roles displayed when creating an article.

 ![On the left, displayed permissions while modifying your permissions.
 On the right, displayed permissions while creating an article.](./adding-a-basic-web-content-article/images/06.png)